We have recently added some Upholstery Supplies to the shop and wanted to explain why our supplies are so special.

 We are proud to offer trade access to our unique industry supplies including Mongolian Horsehair, European Flax Stitching Twine and Lacing cord and Jute Scrim.

 Horsehair was used in upholstery centuries ago, well before springs were produced.
-Climactic conditions have huge effect on natural products.
+Climatic conditions have a huge effect on natural products.
 For upholstery purposes of stuffing/padding or bed making, the ideal horsehair needs to be thick.
-Thick horse hair can be found in parts of the world where climates are hard, cold and windy (so animals must develop a thick fur/coat for protection); places like Mongolia.
+Thick horsehair can be found in parts of the world where climates are hard, cold and windy (so animals must develop a thick fur/coat for protection); places like Mongolia.

-The Horse hair we supply is Mongolian horse hair, which has been processed in Europe and the UK where traditional knowledge is strong and demand is still fairly high.
-Processing of the hair involves combing and careful cleaning from grasses and insects, and washing it at high temperatures (120 degrees Celsius).
-It is then plaited, and steamed in order to permanently keep the curls – which is what gives the spring effect to the padding.
+The Horsehair we supply is Mongolian horsehair, which has been processed in Europe and the UK where traditional knowledge is strong and demand is still fairly high.
+Processing of the hair involves combing and careful cleaning from grasses and insects and washing it at high temperatures (120 degrees Celsius).
+It is then plaited and steamed to permanently keep the curls – which is what gives the spring effect to the padding.

 Flax is a natural fibre that is used to create the highest quality stitching twine and lacing cord (much thicker) on the market.
-As discussed in our blog post about European Linen, Western Europe’s unique climactic conditions produce long, strong fibres which in turn produce high quality strong twine with a very high breakage point.
+As discussed in our blog post about European Linen, Western Europe’s unique climatic conditions produce long, strong fibres which in turn produce high-quality strong twine with a very high breakage point.

-Linen/flax producers in other parts of the world are effected by different climactic conditions which are not as favorable to the growth of flax fibres.
+Linen/flax producers in other parts of the world are affected by different climatic conditions which are not as favourable to the growth of flax fibres.
 For example, flax plants that are grown in North Africa where the climactic conditions are dry and hot, produce a shorter fibre.
-When these fibres are processed into fabrics or twines they have a tendency to break at lower thresholds.
+When these fibres are processed into fabrics or twines they tend to break at lower thresholds.
 This results in a poorer quality finished product leading many to turn away from traditional flax/linen.
-The alternative is polyester twine, and while there isn’t anything wrong with its use, Provincial Upholstery prefers to use high quality traditional materials wherever we can.
+The alternative is polyester twine, and while there isn’t anything wrong with its use, Provincial Upholstery prefers to use high-quality traditional materials wherever we can.

 Jute Scrim is a derivative of a plant very well cultivated in India and Bangladesh.
 We use Jute Scrim in our work, as opposed to hessian, simply because its weave is finer.
 A regular weave will give a better and smoother edge when stitching horsehair.